 Jefferson County Circuit Clerk's Office

-Need a Divorce Lawyer?
+Do You Need a Divorce Lawyer?
 If you are considering a divorce, you will likely need to consult with a divorce attorney.
-On Avvo, you can find local divorce attorney listings and read through their ratings and reviews before deciding who to contact.
+Explain your legal situation on Divorce LawFirms and have local attorneys review your case information.

 Get a divorce without hiring an attorney.
 You can file your own divorce papers if both of you can agree on how to divide your assets and debts and determine how custody and visitation will be handled.
 If that applies to your situation, 3stepDivorce is the simplest way of doing your own divorce papers.
 Not only will your documents be accurately completed, you'll also have access to a number of divorce manuals and products discussing the various issues that need to be considered.
 Best of all, everything is done in the privacy of your own home.
 If this sounds like a good solution for you, you can begin your WV divorce now.